cdapio/cdap/docs/courses/source/exercises/e09_external_processing_exercise.rst

 	/examples/SentimentAnalysis/lib
 	/examples/SentimentAnalysis/sentiment

-- Place them in the top level of your application's directory
+- Place them in the top level of your ``SentimentAnalysis``'s directory
 - The ``lib`` directory contains two archives with natural language toolkit and a supporting data serialization implementation, both written in Python
 - The ``sentiment`` directory contains data for the natural language toolkit